d0rich/th2-docs/content/getting-started/install-demo/create-env/_index.md

 This component is **"th2 environment"**.
 ![](images/Demo-cluster-components-5-final.drawio.png)

-## Create infra schema with GIT branches
+## Create infra schema with Git branches

 {{% notice warning %}}
 Main instructions will work only with repositories published in the main way